On a weekend trip, the Clare Valley can be combined with the Barossa Valley, another reputed wine region near Adelaide.

 We were able to taste as many wines as we wanted from their list, for free.
 The quality matched the excellent international reputation of the Clare Valley.
 Surprisingly, one of my favourites was the altar wine.
 Indeed, Sevenhill Cellars is the only winery in Australia specialising in altar wine, and the only one recommended by the Catholic Church to be used in Mass.
 I didn’t even know such an industry existed!

 Following our Adelaide AirBNB host’s recommendation, we did our second wine tasting at Skillogalee.
-It’s a small family owned and operated winery.
+It’s a small family-owned and operated winery.
 They produce Gewürztraminer, which is rare in Australia.
 Gewürztraminer is one of our team’s favourite wines: we could not miss this opportunity!

 Where is the Clare Valley?

+The Clare Valley is in South Australia.
 It takes 2 hours to drive to the Clare Valley from Adelaide.